frankshearar/Home/Home.md

 We will create design discussion summaries for each design discussion and create a wiki page and a corresponding issue with the _Discussion_ label in the Future milestone.
 These issues will stay open for a relatively long amount of time, and are for free and open discussion.
 They can turn into actionable issues, or remain in discussion state.

 ### NuGet product specifications
+Product specifications enable the team to put forward ideas, get the discussion going within the team and the community and finally have a well thought out proposal ready for implementation.
+This will generally only be used by the NuGet team.
+As always, the community can always open issues to put forward their proposals.
+Provided it aligns with our priorities, roadmap and vision of NuGet, the NuGet team will work with you to formalize that into a product specification.